 Do note that content strategists with different backgrounds (like for those transitioning from journalism roles, traditional marketing roles or digital marketing roles) may highlight different things.
 Take note of their strengths in light of what your team is lacking.

-Average Candidate: “Your company’s voice is very expert, and to write content for your blog, I would use expert language and keywords.”
+Average Candidate: “Your company’s voice is like that of an expert, and to write content for your blog, I would use an expert's language and keywords.”

 Great Candidate: “Your company’s voice is like a helpful and friendly expert.
 I think your main target audience would be people who already have some knowledge of what you’re writing about.
 So to write content for your blog, I would include helpful insights and leave in some technical terms, but explain them along the way as well.”